BamsTheSergal/BamsTheSergal/README.md

 - 👋 Hi, I’m @BamsTheSergal
 - 👀 I’m interested in men
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently using github for personal projects of mine!
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on nothing right now.